 If you automate your saving (i.e. pay yourself first) , and automate most (if not all) of your bills, all you need to do then is control your day to day spending, which might be a little easier if you only get a smaller amount of money.

-I attempted this weekend to find the desktop that my computer sits on and the floor in the room I do most of our personal finance work (and mostly where I write this hallowed piece of literature).
-Most of this clutter is old bills and old financial statements (although some of the clutter is pictures and other things that I am not sure what to do with), so I started using my shredder to dispose of these old records (NEVER throw out old bills as they can easily be used for identity theft).
+This weekend, I attempted to find the desktop that my computer sits on and the floor in the room where I do most of our finance work.
+This is where I write these articles.
+Most of this clutter is old bills and old financial statements .
+Some of the chaos is pictures and other things that I am not sure what to do with.
+I started using my shredder to dispose of these old records.
+Remember never to throw out old bills as they can easily be used for identity theft.

-I view as “old” anything before 2006 mostly (except for anything to do with my taxes which I keep forever right now).
-I shredded old check books from old bank accounts (closed ones), old hydro bills, bank statements, etc., and it felt very satisfying.
+I view as “old” anything before 5 years ago (except for anything to do with my taxes which I keep forever right now).
+I shredded old chequebooks from old bank accounts (closed ones), old hydro bills, bank statements, etc. It felt very satisfying.

-The shredder did an excellent job until it stopped and I noticed a flashing light on the top (a flashing RED light) which I had never looked at, and in fact I had “overheated” my shredder and it needed to cool off before I did any more work with it.
-This gave me a feeling of elation knowing that I have disposed of that much financial stuff.
+The shredder did an excellent job until it stopped, and I noticed a flashing light on the top (a flashing RED light), which I had never looked at, and in fact, I had “overheated” my shredder, and it needed to cool off before I did any more work with it.
+This gave me a feeling of joy, knowing that I had disposed of that much financial stuff.

-I guess I could try to either buy a bigger shredder or find a place that does secure shredding, so that I don’t burn out my shredder.
+I could try to either buy a bigger shredder or find a place that does secure shredding so that I don’t burn out my shredder.
 The other idea would be to use the shredders at work.

-Anybody else have any interesting shredder stories?
-No ties in the shredder stories please.
+Does anybody else have any exciting shredder stories?
+No ties in the shredder stories, please.